uclibs/ThesisPieces/README.md

 Create .txt file containing ETD email notifications (in Outlook, select all the messages and save as .txt).
 The script yanks all *ucin* identifiers from the notifications file and searches each in the OhioLINK ETD center.

-1. Execute script by double-clicking icon or invoking from command line.
+1. Execute script by double-clicking thesis_pieces.py or invoking from command line( $ python thesis_pieces.py ).
 2. Select text file of *ucin* indentifiers in pop-up dialog.
 3. Monitor script while records are downloaded and processed.